UI 45x13x6 [Z323] / N38 - badge holder

 Dust and powder from neodymium magnets are highly flammable.

-Avoid drilling or mechanical processing of neodymium magnets.
+Do not attempt to drill into neodymium magnets.
+Mechanical processing is also not recommended.
 If the magnet is crushed into fine powder or dust, it becomes highly flammable.

-Neodymium magnets are characterized by considerable fragility.
-Magnets made of neodymium are made of metal and coated with a shiny nickel, but they are not as durable as steel.
-In the event of a collision between two magnets, there may be a scattering of fragments in different directions.
-Protecting your eyes is crucial in such a situation.
+Magnets made of neodymium are fragile and will crack if allowed to collide with each other, even from a distance of a few centimeters.
+They are coated with a shiny nickel plating similar to steel, but they are not as hard.
+In the case of a collision between two magnets, there can be a scattering of small sharp metal fragments in different directions.
+Protecting your eyes is essential.

-Strong magnetic fields emitted by neodymium magnets can destroy magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other devices.
+Strong magnetic fields emitted by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other devices.
 They can also damage televisions, VCRs, computer monitors, and CRT displays.
 You should especially avoid placing neodymium magnets near electronic devices.

-Please see the article - What danger lies in neodymium magnets?
+Please read the article - What danger lies in neodymium magnets?
 You will learn how to handle them properly.